Documentation Index

 Annie does nothing — no message, no reaction, no response.
 The alert is completely ignored.Best for: known noise, test alerts, or bot messages that don’t need attention.

-Source Scoping
+Rule Scoping

 Page Layout

-The instructions page has three sections:Default Action
+The instructions page has four sections:Default Action

 Extra context that Annie always includes in its responses.
-This is not a rule — it doesn’t determine what Annie does, only how it responds.
+This is not a rule.
+It doesn’t determine what Annie does, only how it responds.
 Use it for formatting preferences, team conventions, or baseline investigation steps.| Field | Description | Example |

 |---|---|---|